Fanleyrobot/fangyi-academic/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "PhD in Robotics and Artificial Intelligence" institution = "Australian Centre for Robotic Vision (ACRV), Queensland University of Technology (QUT)" year = "2015-2018 expected"
+  course = "Ph.D. in Robotics and Artificial Intelligence" institution = "Australian Centre for Robotic Vision (ACRV), Queensland University of Technology (QUT)" year = "2015-2018"

 [[education.courses]]
   course = "B.Eng. in Automation"